Introduction

 Background

 The HHS mission is to enhance the health and well-being of all Americans by providing for effective health and human services and by fostering sound, sustained advances in the sciences underlying medicine, public health, and social services.
-As outlined in the HHS Strategic Plan FY 2018-2022, the Department sets forth five interrelated, strategic goals to achieve this mission:
+As outlined in the HHS Strategic Plan for FY 2022-2026, the Department sets forth five interrelated, strategic goals to achieve this mission:

 - Administration for Children and Families (ACF)